EWC-consortium/eudi-wallet-rfcs/ewc-rfc010-issue-and-present-organisational-credentials.md

 Certain processes require proof of authority from a representative who has signatory rights such as the CEO.
 While this is currently done manually by presenting signed sheets of paper, we want to automate the process and increase the level of security.

-A user of the Organisation Wallet can delegate his authority or parts of it to another user of the wallet by issuing a Power of Attorney Credential (PoA Credential).
+A user of the Organisational Wallet can delegate his authority or parts of it to another user of the wallet by issuing a Power of Attorney Credential (PoA Credential).
 The PoA Credential needs to contain claims defining the delegate rights, the DID of the delegatee and a chain of credentials to establish trust.
-The trust chain terminates with the Organisational credential issued by the EAA Provider asserting the signatory rights.
+The trust chain terminates with the Organisational Credential issued by the EAA Provider asserting the signatory rights.
-By presenting the Organisation Credential and the PoA Credentials to the verifier, the user of the wallet can prove that he or she is authorized.
+By presenting the Organisational Credential and the PoA Credentials to a Relying Party, the user of the wallet can prove that he or she is authorized.
 The credentials are verifiable without requiring human interaction, streamlining the authorisation process.

 ## 7.2 Prerequisite

-* The delegator has been added to the Organisation Wallet and has received a DID.
+* The delegator has been added to the Organisational Wallet and has received a DID.
 * The delegator has the required signatory rights or a PoA Credential with the required rights.
-* The delegatee has been added to the Organisation Wallet and has received a DID.
+* The delegatee has been added to the Organisational Wallet and has received a DID.

 ## 7.3 Workflow